assridha/assridha.github.io/_posts/2025-07-14-most-bitcoin-owned.md

 In this article, we derived a set of formulas to model Bitcoin accumulation via a continuous Dollar-Cost Averaging strategy, based on a Power Law price model.
 Our derivation produced an equation for the amount of Bitcoin accumulated over a given period, and more importantly, a formula for the theoretical maximum amount of Bitcoin one can acquire, which is inversely proportional to the start time raised to the power of $k-1$.

 This analysis opens up several avenues for further exploration:
+- **Data Validation:** Before refining the model, a crucial first step is to rigorously backtest the existing model to see how well its predictions have matched historical accumulation outcomes.
+This helps to quantify the model's accuracy and its limitations.
-- **Model Calibration and Validation:** One could perform a regression on historical Bitcoin price data to find the optimal values for the constants $C$ and $k$, and then test how well the model's predictions have matched historical accumulation.
+- **Model Calibration:** Based on the validation results, one could perform a fresh regression on historical Bitcoin price data to find the optimal values for the constants $A$ and $k$.
+- **Impact of Price Cycles:** A major simplification in this article is the exclusion of Bitcoin's well-known price cycles.
+A more advanced and highly important analysis would study how the phase of the cycle at the start of a DCA strategy impacts the total accumulated Bitcoin.
+For instance, starting a DCA during a bear market versus a bull market would yield significantly different results, a factor not considered here.
 - **Sensitivity Analysis:** It would be insightful to analyze how sensitive the accumulated amount of Bitcoin is to changes in the investment rate $s$, the power law exponent $k$, and the starting time $t_0$.
 - **Alternative Price Models:** While the Power Law is a popular long-term model, other models could be used for the price of Bitcoin, such as stock-to-flow or models incorporating cyclical behavior.
 Deriving accumulation formulas for these models would be a valuable comparison.
 - **Discrete vs. Continuous DCA:** Our model assumes continuous investment.
 A more practical analysis could explore a discrete DCA model (e.g., weekly or monthly investments) and compare the results to the continuous case.